keivinonline/devops-tools/aws_certs/saa/README.md

 - grant cross account IAM role for third party
 ### VPC - extend CIDR range
 -
+### Lambda - without need to update code
+1. configure lambda functions to use key configurations
+- allows encryption of env vars without deploying new code
+2. use encryption helpers
+- encrypt variables before sending to lambda

+### VPC endpoints
+1. Gateway endpoints
+- can be specified in route table to access S3 and dynamoDB
+2. interface endpoints
+- extend functionality of gateway endpoints using private IP and route requests to S3 from
+    - vpc
+    - onpremise
+    - vpc in another region using VPC peering or transit gateway
+- does not support dynamodb
+### Cloudtrail - integrity validation
+- uses sha 256 to hash and RSA for digital signing
+- makes it tamper proof
+### Lambda - notifications
+- use dead letter queue (DLQ) using SQS and SNS for non-processed payloads
 ## Services recap
 ### Rekognition
 - identify objects and etc in images or videos